Does Exercise Help Depression? Active Ways To Fight The Blues

 Are you living with depression or other mental health concerns?

 While exercise can be a great way for many to combat the symptoms of depression, it can also be a good idea to seek out professional help.
-BetterHelp's diverse selection of online therapy services can provide you with services designed to help you manage your mental health needs.
+BetterHelp's diverse selection of online therapy services can provide you with an approach designed to help you manage your mental health needs.

 Online therapy allows you to meet with a licensed therapist at a time that works with your schedule.
 There’s no need to go to an office—you can simply connect with your therapist anywhere you have an electronic device and an internet connection.
-This level of availability can be helpful to those living with depression, as the act of seeking help might currently feel overwhelming to many.
+This level of availability can be helpful to those living with depression, as the act of seeking help can be overwhelming.

 Is online therapy effective?